 Day 4 - Train to Devil's Nose/Cuenca

-Upon arriving back in Alausí, lunch is served at a local restaurant.
-Head to the Inca ruins of Ingapirca.
+Arriving back in Alausí, head to the Inca ruins of Ingapirca.
+Before your visit, lunch will be served at a local restaurant.
 Ingapirca, meaning "The Inca wall" in Quichua, is the most important complex of ruins existing in the country and it was built on top of Cañari constructions which go back to 1200 AD.
 The site was used as a political and religious centre until the Incas conquered the Cañari and started the construction of a temple in 1460.
 Upon completion it served as a site for Sun worship and as a calendar for agricultural purposes.
 The complex also has other important sections such as the ancient residing place of the virgins of the sun, the Inca baths, and more.
 There is also a small museum on-site featuring artefacts from both Cañari and Inca civilizations.

 Drive for about 90 minutes to Cuenca, where dinner and your hotel room await.

 Accommodations this evening are at the Mansion Alcazar - Cuenca.

 Rise and enjoy breakfast and check-out of the hotel before embarking on a panoramic tour of the city of Cuenca.
 Cuenca is considered by many to be the most beautiful city in the country and is often hailed as "The hidden treasure of Ecuador".
 It was declared a World Cultural Heritage Site by UNESCO in 1999, primarily for having been able to preserve the most valuable cultural and architectural features found in its historic centre.